Who We Are

 LynAnne grew up with knowledge of fair trade, and spent many hours playing with the Fair Trade toys in World Handcrafts, a Fair Trade store in Reedley, California that has since closed.
 This knowledge turned into a passion when she had the opportunity to spend a year working with Fair Trade artisan groups in Phnom Penh, Cambodia through Mennonite Central Committee, a faith-based relief and development agency.
 As a Market and Product Design Advisor, LynAnne worked alongside artisans to develop products that would be appealing to their western customers.
 This entire experience, living with a host family, learning about traditional Cambodian handicrafts, and seeing how Fair Trade business can make an impact in peoples’ lives, left LynAnne with a desire to play a part in giving these people a way to support themselves and their families.
 Following her year in Cambodia, LynAnne worked as Assistant Manager of Plowsharing Crafts in St. Louis, Missouri, a large Fair Trade store that began in 1985.
 She joined the HumanKind team in June of 2013.

-In her spare time, LynAnne loves cooking, gardening, and reading memoirs.
+In her spare time, LynAnne loves traveling, eating sushi, and working creative projects of all kinds.

 Sharon Juhnke, Volunteer Coordinator